DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Dictionary.md

 Up: [Collection](Collection.md)
 ___
  Dictionary\<TKey,TValue\> is used to store key value pairs.
-Reading dictionary is thread-safe, but for modification support use [Concurrent Dictionary](Concurrent%20Dictionary.md) or ImmutableDictionary.
+Reading dictionary is thread-safe, but for modification support you should use [Concurrent Dictionary](Concurrent%20Dictionary.md) or ImmutableDictionary.
 # Links
 ```dataview
 LIST